farmOS/farmOS/docs/development/docker.md

 Follow the instructions to continue with the installation and you should be left with a fully-functioning farmOS instance running in a Docker container!

-### Stop/start containers

-To stop your running containers:

-    sudo docker-compose stop

-To start your containers:

-    sudo docker-compose start

 ### Updating farmOS

 **Important**: these instructions are for updating a *development* environment